NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 enough subset.
 Normally, having two or three sufficiently different illumination conditions at each location is good enough, ideally with the shadows from one image being roughly perpendicular to shadows from other images.

+A representative subset of the produced images can be found with the program ``image_subset`` (:numref:`image_subset`).
+Invoke that program with low-resolution versions of the mapprojected co-registered input images.
+That program's page has more details.

-It is quite tricky to select such a subset, however, and normally SfS should work fine with a few hundred input images, so a subselection may not be necessary.
+SfS should work fine with a few hundred input images, but it can be slow.

 It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.